Tarikhoza/Ankiniser/README.md

 Before you run this script please check if the subtitles fit the video you are trying to convert.

-After the script has finished you have to copy the clips into the media.collection folder of your Anki user.
+After the script has finished you have to copy the clips from the clips folder into the media.collection folder from your Anki user.

 For now this script works only for japanese series, but it wont be that to implement it for other languages.
 For this you would only have to change the langAPI.py file.